TosbackCgusBridge-Bot/CGUs-versions/Orbitz/Privacy Policy.md

 **When you register as a Member**

 When you register with us as a Member, you must provide your name and e-mail address.
 You must choose a password, which will be required to gain access to portions of our Site reserved for Member use.
 We may also request your home zip code.
 You may elect to provide other information.
-Such information may include, for example, gender, activities and lifestyle preferences or preferred destinations.
+Such information may include, for example, date of birth, gender, activities and lifestyle preferences or preferred destinations.

 **When you Book Products or Services as a Member**